Drilling Holes of Seashells – Making of Seashell Jewelry

 3 – Start Drilling

-Make sure the drill bit is sharp, and that you are using a high speed drill.
-Use the smallest drill bit that will accommodate the chain or whatever you’re putting through the shell.
-Secure the shell firmly in a vise or other arrangement to make sure it cannot move during the drilling.If the shell is thin, I would suggest putting tape over the spot where you are drilling to help prevent the shell from splintering or cracking.Lay the shell with the top up so that if spintering does occur as the bit reaches the other side, any splintering will be on the bottom (back) of the shell.
+Make sure the drill bit is sharp and that you are using a high-speed drill.
+Use the tiniest drill bit that will accommodate the chain or whatever you’re putting through the shell.
+Secure the shell firmly in a vise or other arrangement to make sure it cannot move during the drilling.
+If the shell is thin, I would suggest putting tape over the spot where you are drilling to help prevent the shell from splintering or cracking.
+Lay the shell with the top up so that if spintering does occur as the bit reaches the other side, any splintering will be on the bottom (back) of the shell.

 If you’re not comfortable using a drill, practice first on some scrap shells before drilling in those you want to use.

-Now when you start to drill, you’re going to do it like this: hold the drill in a straight up and down position so that the hole will be straight.
+Now, when you start to drill, you’re going to do it like this: hold the drill in a straight up and down position so that the hole will be straight.
 Hold the drill firmly so that the bit won’t go skidding across the surface of the stone.
 (Now you know why you need practice pieces.)
 You’re going to touch the drill bit down semi-firmly, like you mean it, but then lift the drill bit out of the hole so water can pool inside it.
 Repeat.
 You can do it pretty quickly, too.
-Touch down, lift, touch down, lift, etc. When you’re almost all the way though, Stop.
+Touch down, lift, touch down, lift, etc. When you’re almost all the way through, stop.
 Flip your stone over and begin to drill from the other side.
-This will prevent a “blow out” or chipping the stone or glass where the hole should be.
+This will prevent a “blowout” or chipping of the stone or glass where the hole should be.
 It takes practice to do this, so don’t be hard on yourself.
 Glass and stone will pretty much drill the same.
 Anything else may be unpredictable, so a practice piece is necessary.